Windscreen FAQ – Ultimate Guide Australia

 It is often more cost effective to have the windscreen replaced with a generic glass when possible.
 However, acceptations to this rule would be if you had an exotic vehicle with parts that were difficult or expensive to obtain.

 Windscreen replacements are never free.
 However, you may be able to claim one if your policy has a zero excess or a paid windscreen option.
 If you have an excess of several hundred dollars or more it may not be worth while making a windscreen claim.
-It may be more cost effective to simply pay for the replacement yourself as often the excess amount is more than replacement itself.
+It may be more cost effective to simply pay for the replacement yourself as often the insurance excess amount is more than replacement itself.
+Call us for advice.

 This depends on the kind of policy you selected.
 Unless you have opted for full comprehensive insurance, or have specifically paid extra for a windscreen option.
 Then it’s likely you will have to pay an excess for a windscreen insurance claim.

-More often than not an excess will exceed the cost of a windscreen replacement purchased directly from your local repairer.
-Always call the repairer directly for a second opinion, as the advice you get from your insurance group may be bias.
+More often than not an excess will exceed the cost of a windscreen purchased directly from your local repairer.
+Always call the auto glass repairer directly for a second opinion, as the advice you get from your insurance group may be bias.

 A windscreen excess is the amount you have to contributed towards a windscreen claim.
 For example, if your insurance policy has a $500 excess on claims and the windscreen replacement costs $700.
 You have to pay the first $500 and your insurance group will pay the remaining $200.

 Often the actual cost of a windscreen replacement is less than the insurance excess.
 For this reason, don’t simply take the advice from your insurance group.
-Call a local windscreen repairer for advice and to compare.
+Call a local windscreen repairer for advice.

 A recommended repairer is a company that has an agreement/contract to work directly with your insurance group.
 It’s for this reason your insurance groups recommends you use their services.